|Chartered Surveyors, Auctioneers, Valuers & Estate Agents services in West Wales|

 The purchaser will take to and pay for in addition to the purchase price of the following items:

-1. Cultivation carried out and expenditure incurred in anticipation of 2012 cropping.
+1. Cultivations carried out and expenditure incurred in anticipation of 2012 cropping.

 3. Any council tax and similar paid by the vendor in advance.

-The property is sold with the benefit of all rights including right of way whether public or private, light support, drainage and water and electricity supplies and other rights, easement, quasi easements and restrictive covenants, all existing and proposed way leaves for masts, pylons, stays, cables, drain and water, gas and other pipes, whether referred to on these particulars or not.
+Rights of Way: The property is sold with the benefit of rights including right of way, whether public or private, light support, drainage and water, and electricity supplies and other rights, easements, quasi easements and restrictive covenants, all existing and proposed way leaves for masts, pylons, stays, cables, drain and water, gas and other pipes, whether referred to in these particulars or not.

 All properties are offered for sale subject to contract and availability.